Ntombifuthi05/LeaveManagementSystem_Mobile_Application/README.md

 ## Overview

-The Leave Management System (LMS) Employee Mobile Application is a Flutter-based mobile application that enables employees to manage their leave requests anytime and anywhere.

-The application replaces manual leave application processes by providing a digital platform where employees can submit leave requests, track approvals, view leave balances, and manage their leave records.

-##About

 The Leave Management System Mobile Application is a cross-platform employee leave management solution developed using Flutter and Firebase.
 The application follows the MVVM (Model-View-ViewModel) architectural pattern to ensure a clean, scalable, and maintainable codebase.

 Employees can securely log in, submit leave applications, track leave statuses, view leave history, and manage their profiles directly from their mobile devices.
 The system communicates with a centralized backend through RESTful APIs and Firebase services, enabling seamless data synchronization between the mobile and web platforms.